JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_2/Ram_Das_Hyms.md

 She then meeteth her beloved and all her sorrow departeth.
 The disciple is happy when he beholdeth his Guru ;
 The calf is happy when it sucketh milk ;
-Its heart 1s glad when it seeth its dam ;
+Its heart is glad when it seeth its dam ;
 The disciple is happy when he beholdeth his Guru.
 All other affections are worldly and false,
 And shall perish like false and temporary gilding.